MTech-IT-MNS-2025/Group-8/Assignment-3/README.md

 ## Project Overview
 This project is a real-time chat application built using **Next.js**, **Node.js**, **Socket.IO**, and **MongoDB**.
 It allows users to:
-- Register and log in with a username and password.
+- Register and log in with a username .
 - View a list of registered users.
 - Connect with another user and exchange private messages in real time.
 - View chat history with timestamps.